microsoft/TypeScript-Handbook/pages/Generics.md

 }
 ```

-Or, we could describe the identity function using the 'any' type:
+Or, we could describe the identity function using the `any` type:

 ```
 function identity(arg: any): any {